nartannt/iterative_monomorphisation/presentation/presentation.typ

   #alert[Soundness]: instantiation of universally quantified type variables.

-  #pause
   #alert[Completeness]: this algorithm is incomplete.

     #pause
-    - Finding a #alert[finite equisatisfiable] set of monomorphic instances of a first-order polymorphic formula is #alert[undecidable]
+    - Finding a #alert[finite equisatisfiable] set of monomorphic instances of a first-order polymorphic formula is #alert[undecidable].

     #pause
-    - #alert[Bounds] limit the instantiations we perform ]
+    - #alert[Bounds] limit the instantiations we perform.
+]

 == Example